Local Number Portability Best Practices

 See the following document for current checklist and process:

-If No Ported or Pooled Numbers Exist In The Code(S) Affected By The Move:
+If Ported or Pooled Numbers DO NOT Exist In The Code(s) Affected By The Move:

-If no ported or pooled numbers are in the code, the new code holder should contact the current code owner as shown in the NPAC to have the code deleted in the NPAC.
+If no ported or pooled numbers are in the code, the new code holder should contact the current code owner as shown in the NPAC to have the code (and any associated LRNs) deleted in the NPAC.
 The new code holder will then add the code in the NPAC under their SPID.

-If Ported or Pooled Numbers Exist In The Code(S) Affected By The Move:
+If Ported or Pooled Numbers DO Exist In The Code(s) Affected By The Move:

-2. NANC 323 SPID Migration: If Option 1 above cannot be used to change NXX code ownership in NPAC, the industry preferred process is to perform a NANC 323 SPID migration.
+2. NANC 323 SPID Migration: If Option 1 above cannot be used to change NPA-NXX code ownership in the NPAC, the industry preferred process is to perform a NANC 323 SPID migration.

-3. CO Code Reallocation Process: The following process should be considered only as a last resort when Options 1 and 2 above cannot be used to change NXX code ownership in NPAC!
-Service providers may utilize the CO Code Reallocation Process (pooling the blocks within the code at NPAC).
+3. CO Code Reallocation Process: The following process should be considered only as a last resort when Options 1 and 2 above cannot be used to change NPA-NXX code ownership in NPAC!
+Service Providers may utilize the CO Code Reallocation Process (pooling the blocks within the code at NPAC).

 Back to Top